Vehicle Tracking Systems Explained

 Vehicles tracking systems have been used for decades, but it is only now that we are seeing them used on a large scale across many industries.
-Previously this technology was used in military arenas and was costly to implement, nowadays the technology has become widespread and is cheap, reliable and helping businesses everywhere.
+Previously this technology was used in military arenas and was costly to implement.
+Nowadays the technology has become widespread and is cheap and reliable.

 But what do vehicle tracking systems do?
 And why would they be a worthwhile investment for businesses?

 In this we start with the basics, explaining what vehicle trackers do, how they work and why as a business owner you should consider them.

 What is Vehicle Tracking?

 Vehicle tracking allows you to monitoring your fleet of vehicles remotely.
 This can be from your main office (or even your own vehicle).
 There are many different types of vehicle trackers, and as you may well have guessed, plenty of software.

 A vehicle tracking system combines the information from the monitoring tool (often a GPS vehicle tracker), relays it back to the central point (Office computer) and displays locations on software (normally a map screen with real time locations flagged).

 It is at this point that I am going to start adding a couple of complexities so be warned, it is not all straightforward.

 There are 2 types of vehicle tracking.
 “Active” vehicle tracking and “Passive” vehicle tracking.

 Active vehicle tracking follows the vehicle continually.
 It provides updates and relays the vehicles current location back to the main software.